taligentx/dscKeybusInterface/README.md

   * Panel battery
   * Panel trouble

-* Status-MQTT-Homebridge: Processes the security system status and allows for control using Apple HomeKit, including the iOS Home app and Siri.
-This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) for HomeKit integration and demonstrates using the armed and alarm states for the HomeKit securitySystem object, zone states for the contactSensor objects, and fire alarm states for the smokeSensor object.
+* Homebridge-MQTT: Integrates with Apple HomeKit, including the iOS Home app and Siri.
+This uses MQTT to interface with [Homebridge](https://github.com/nfarina/homebridge) and [homebridge-mqttthing](https://github.com/arachnetech/homebridge-mqttthing) and demonstrates using the armed and alarm states for the HomeKit securitySystem object, zone states for the contactSensor objects, and fire alarm states for the smokeSensor object.

-* Status-MQTT-HomeAssistant: Processes the security system status and allows for control with [Home Assistant](https://www.home-assistant.io) via MQTT.
-This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as fire alarm and zone states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.
+* HomeAssistant-MQTT: Integrates with [Home Assistant](https://www.home-assistant.io) via MQTT.
+This uses the armed and alarm states for the HomeAssistant [Alarm Control Panel](https://www.home-assistant.io/components/alarm_control_panel.mqtt) component, as well as zone, fire alarm, and trouble states for the [Binary Sensor](https://www.home-assistant.io/components/binary_sensor.mqtt) component.

-* Status-Homey: Processes the security system status and allows for control using [Athom Homey](https://www.athom.com/en/) and the [Homeyduino](https://github.com/athombv/homey-arduino-library/) library, including armed, alarm, fire, and zone states.
+* Homey: Integrates with [Athom Homey](https://www.athom.com/en/) and the [Homeyduino](https://github.com/athombv/homey-arduino-library/) library, including armed, alarm, fire, and zone states.

-* Status-Pushbullet (esp8266-only):  Processes the security system status and demonstrates how to send a push notification when the status has changed.
+* Pushbullet (esp8266-only):  Demonstrates how to send a push notification when the status has changed.
 This example sends notifications via [Pushbullet](https://www.pushbullet.com) and requires the esp8266 for SSL support.

-* Status-Email (esp8266-only): Processes the security system status and demonstrates how to send an email when the status has changed.
+* Email (esp8266-only): Demonstrates how to send an email when the status has changed.
 Email is sent using SMTPS (port 465) with SSL for encryption - this is necessary on the ESP8266 until STARTTLS can be supported.
 For example, this will work with Gmail after changing the account settings to [allow less secure apps](https://support.google.com/accounts/answer/6010255).

+* KeybusReader: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.

+  This is primarily to help decode the Keybus protocol - at this point, I've decoded a substantial portion of the commands seen in the [DSC IT-100 Developers Guide](http://cms.dsc.com/download.php?t=1&id=16238) (which also means that a very basic IT-100 emulator is possible).
+The notable exceptions are the thermostat and wireless commands as I do not have these modules.

+  See `src/dscKeybusPrintData.cpp` for all currently known Keybus protocol commands and messages.
+Issues and pull requests with additions/corrections are welcome!

 ## Wiring